silentgameplays/Heretic-Shadow-of-the-Serpent-Riders-Windows-10/README.md

-#Heretic Shadow of the Serpent Riders
+# Heretic Shadow of the Serpent Riders Windows 10

 1.Download latest GZdoom from my github repo or from https://zdoom.org/downloads